abulka/todomvc-ecs/readme.md

 Created by [Andy Bulka](http://andypatterns.com)

-Note: This project is not not *officially* part of the [TodoMVC project](http://todomvc.com/) - as it is does not use a MVC framework library, nor does it meet the criterion of "having a community" around it.
+Note: This project is not not *officially* part of the [TodoMVC project](http://todomvc.com/) - as it does it meet the criterion of "having a community" around it.